 The films have mastered from the sole surviving elements preserved at The Library of Congress.
 The quality of the image is seriously degraded and at times hard to make out but the fact they survive at all is something of a miracle.
 They have, however, been professionally mastered, which mean that damage and wear is visible but there is often clarity to the image.
 Do not expect pristine presentations.

-Part of the Pioneers of African American Cinema collections on Netflix and Criterion Channel.
-Add to My List on Netflix (look under “Episodes” for individual films; you can find Hell-Bound Train under Episode 1 and Verdict Not Guilty and Heaven-Bound Travelers under Episode 3) or add to My List on Criterion Channel (Hell-Bound Train, Verdict: Not Guilty, Heaven-Bound Travelers).
+Part of the Pioneers of African American Cinema collection, which leaves Criterion Channel at the end of January.
+Add to My List on Criterion Channel (Hell-Bound Train, Verdict: Not Guilty, Heaven-Bound Travelers).

 Also available on Blu-ray and DVD in a deluxe box set from Kino Lorber (reviewed on Stream On Demand here).